Young climate petitioners

 --Zoe Foster, 13

 "This is a decision of immense national significance," said Julia Olson, executive director of Our Children's Trust, which has similar cases going around the country.
-"Judge Hill acknowledges the urgent and dire acceleration of global warming, refuses to accept any more bureaucratic delay, and mandates that the State consider and act in just two weeks time on the youth's scientific evidence that atmospheric levels of carbon dioxide must be reduced to 350 [parts per million]."
+"Judge Hill acknowledges the urgent and dire acceleration of global warming, refuses to accept any more bureaucratic delay, and mandates that the State consider and act in just two weeks on the youth's scientific evidence that atmospheric levels of carbon dioxide must be reduced to 350 [parts per million]."

 In August of last year, ECY denied the petition--without explanation, though it did not dispute the underlying scientific basis for petitioners' plea.

-Arguing that they have a fundamental right to a healthy environment, and that they are faced with increasing harms posed by climate destabilization and ocean acidification, the young petitioners filed an appeal of the denial "to vindicate this right on behalf of themselves and future generations," as a press release explains.
+Arguing that they have a fundamental right to a healthy environment and that they are faced with increasing harms posed by climate destabilization and ocean acidification, the young petitioners filed an appeal of the denial "to vindicate this right on behalf of themselves and future generations," as a press release explains.

 "Kids understand the threats climate change will have on our future," said 13-year-old petitioner Zoe Foster.
 "I'm not going to sit by and watch my government do nothing.
 We don't have time to waste.
 I'm pushing my government to take real action on climate, and I won't stop until change is made."